 - Inability to control emotions

-More than half of those with PTSD will eventually develop a substance abuse problem.
+More than half of those with PTSD will eventually develop a substance use problem.
 Many find the symptoms so overwhelming that they turn to drugs or alcohol to relieve stress.
 Veterans, in particular, may have other injuries that require pain medication.
 Many opioid addictions begin with legal prescription use and progress to more lethal substances.

 If you have a loved one with this disorder, stay vigilant in watching for PTSD symptoms.
 Remain especially mindful of that person’s drug and alcohol habits.
-Stage an intervention if he or she begins using more frequently or shows signs of a substance abuse problem.
+Stage an intervention if he or she begins using more frequently or shows signs of a substance use problem.

 Treatment for Post-Traumatic Stress Sufferers